Processes

 is a valid variable whereas!str

-is ignored.Shell scripts support the use of the file Template mechanism.
+is ignored.Shell scripts support the use of the Template mechanism.
 The same rules are applied to the variables defined in the script template.

 Native execution